barvch/generador-de-sandbox/README.md

 * This tool is a sandox generator for Hyper-V that allows you to create, configure and replicate a wide range of VMs in an unattended manner.
 The goal behind this project is to automate the process of creating and configuring both virtual machines and services using an input file that provides data for each VM indicated indicated within it.
 This way, mouting an infraestructure to create test enviroments for malware analisys or any other task, becomes really easy.

+* In the **[User Guide]** You can find a much longer and detailed documentation about how this tool works.
+Please read the guide in order to understand the requirements and workflow of the tool, as well of more relevant information of what you can do with this tool.

 ### OS Pool

 This is the list of current OS supported by the tool: